ktapalla/CS121b-Continuations/README.md

 ### Problems to Code

-Code the following procedures as their equivalent procedure, but with explicit continuation:
+Code the following procedures as their equivalent procedure, but with explicit continuation (the new explicit continuation versions of the procedures below will have the first character of the original method as an uppercase letter in its name):

-1.
+1. **member? -> Member?**:
 ```
 (define (member? x L)
     (if (null?
 L)